YasirGaji/gramsnap/README.md

   1. How to set-up a vite package.
   2. How to use Shadcn package and Zod schema.
   3. How to setup Appwrite for authentication and backend services.
+  4. How to setup database, realtions and storage in appwrite
   <!-- 28.
 Testing using jest and react-testing-library -->

 ## Errors  I Faced